3D Printing Material: Black Nylon PA11 (Black Plastic)

 |Interlocking parts ?||Yes|

-Our black plastic material has the ability to print the most complex designs of our materials.
+Our black Nylon PA11 (black plastic) material has the ability to print the most complex designs of our materials.
 An example of a complex design is a volume enclosed within another volume, like a chain or maraca.
 Our 3D printers have the ability to 3D print a fully interlocked chain our of the printer, with no support structures to remove.

 Minimum Spacing and Clearances